Here’s Why You Need to Take Better Care of Your Pelvic Floor

 What happens to the pelvic floor during pregnancy?

-The female body is designed to withstand the demands of pregnancy, but that doesn’t mean it snaps back effortlessly, as any new mom who has tried to lose the baby weight well knows.
+The female body is designed to withstand the demands of pregnancy, but that doesn’t mean it snaps back effortlessly.
 Pregnancy, and delivery, both take a toll on the pelvic floor.
 “During pregnancy, you have a growing uterus, and everything gets displaced.
 The pelvic floor muscles become stretched, and challenged,” says Lauren Streicher, MD and author of Sex Rx: Hormones, Heath, and Your Best Sex Ever.
 “Pushing, and labor, does much of the damage, but it’s a misconception that the pelvic floor is only affected by vaginal delivery.
 Even a pregnancy without labor, such as a scheduled Cesarean section, can cause problems.”
 Dr. Streicher says that pelvic floor weakness, while not painful, can cause rectal, or uterine prolapse, and incontinence of urine, and stool.
 It can also diminish orgasmic response, which relies on pelvic floor contractions, to feel powerful and, in extreme cases, can make sex painful.

 What you can do before you get pregnant

-Just in case you need another reason to stop smoking before trying to conceive, think about this: According to The Simon Foundation for Continence, smoking cigarettes increases your risk for stress urinary incontinence, due to pelvic floor damage caused by smoker’s cough.
+Just in case you need another reason to stop smoking before trying to conceive, think about this: smoking cigarettes increases your risk for stress urinary incontinence, due to pelvic floor damage caused by smoker’s cough.
 Current, and former smokers both have risk, but stopping smoking helps tip the scales in yours (and your baby’s) favor.
 This is also the time to lose some weight, if your body mass index is higher than it should be.
 “Women who weigh more to start with, or who gain a lot of weight during pregnancy, are more likely to have issues with pelvic floor weakness, due to the increased pressure,” explains Dr. Streicher.

 What you can do during pregnancy